Paul Anka: In popular culture

 In the mid-1980s, Anka was secretly recorded while launching a tirade against his crew and band members, berating them for behavior that he considered unprofessional.
 When asked about it on the interview program Fresh Air, he referred to the person who did the recording as a "snake we later fired".
-The recording became widely known after being uploaded to the internet around 2004, and a number of quotes from it became famous, including "The guys get shirts!"; "Don't make a maniac out of me!"; and "Slice like a fucking hammer".
-Some of the quotes were reproduced verbatim by Al Pacino's character in the 2007 film Ocean's Thirteen.
+The recording became widely known after being uploaded to the internet around 2004, and a number of quotes from it became famous, including "The guys get shirts!"; "Don't make a maniac out of me!"; and "Slice like a f*****g hammer!"
+Some of the quotes were reproduced by Al Pacino's character in the 2007 film Ocean's Thirteen.
 In the TV show Gilmore Girls, Lorelai Gilmore names her dog Paul Anka.
+He is also briefly mentioned in Finnish road movie Rumble, as the father figure of the movie's main character group mentions "being with Paul Anka in Linnanmäki amusement park".

 Business ventures

-In 1978, Anka opened Jubilation, a restaurant and club considered one of the first modern-era nightclubs in Las Vegas; County Commissioner Chris Giunchigliani was its first female bartender.

 In 2012, Anka co-founded the holographic tech startup, ARHT Media.
-He is currently a member of ARHT Media's Board of Advisors, alongside Kevin O'Leary and Brian Mulroney.
+He is currently a member of ARHT Media's Board of Advisors, alongside businessman Kevin O'Leary and former prime minister Brian Mulroney until the latter's death in February, 2024.